The Twilight Zone Tower of Terror: Storyline

-The storyline of the attraction is more complex than that of its American and European counterparts.
+The storyline of the attraction is more complex than that of its American and French counterparts.
 The scenario involves the adventures of the hotel's famous builder and owner, Harrison Hightower III (modeled after Imagineering executive Joe Rohde), who went on many expeditions throughout the world and collected thousands of priceless artifacts.
 Most of these artifacts were stolen for personal gain and stored in his hotel, one of them is an idol named Shiriki Utundu, brought in by Hightower from an expedition to Africa.
 Hightower claimed that the natives were angry to have their beloved god taken, and that they threatened that the idol would curse him.

 On New Year's Eve 1899, Hightower held a press conference about his expedition to Africa, followed by a party, where he boasted about how he acquired the idol and denied claims of it being cursed.
 Just as he left the party, he mocked the idol, using its head to put out his cigar.
 Around midnight, he entered the elevator to retire to his private apartments in the hotel penthouse.
 As the elevator neared the top, the idol came to life.
 The idol's rage and power caused the elevator to plummet and crash on the ground floor, with Hightower inside it; when the doors were pried open, only his hat and the idol were recovered.
 The hotel was abruptly closed and condemned for more than a decade, rumored by locals to be haunted.
 In 1912, following pressure to demolish the hotel, a New York restoration company reopened it because of its historical significance and now offers paid tours of the building.
 It is on these "tours" that guests embark when they enter the hotel.